manjuraavi/pdf-pii-redaction-tool/README.md

 The combination of regex pattern detection and LLM analysis allows the tool to identify both structured PII (like SSNs with predictable formats) and unstructured PII (like descriptive references to individuals).

-## Design Decisions
+## 💡 Design Decisions

 ### PDF Redaction Implementation

 #### Selected Approach: PyMuPDF with `apply_redactions()`

-PyMuPDF (fitz) it provides true content removal through its redaction API.
-Our implementation:
+PyMuPDF (fitz) provides true content removal through its redaction API.
+Implentation as below:

 1. Uses `page.add_redact_annot()` to mark PII areas for redaction
 2. Calls `page.apply_redactions()` to permanently remove the underlying text